cmur2/wcc/README.md

 ==================

-This is a powerful ruby program to track changes of websites and get notified via mail on change with configurable scope of adresses per website.
+This is a powerful ruby program to track changes of websites and get notified via mail on change with configurable scope of addresses per website.
 All mails contain a unified diff from old content to new content so minor changes produce only few lines of text even on large sites.

-Since version 2.0 wcc has a completely rewritten notification system so emails are now only *one* way to recieve notifications - the currently supported other are XMPP/Jabber and the Syslog.
+Since version 2.0 wcc has a completely rewritten notification system so emails are now only *one* way to receive notifications - the currently supported other are XMPP/Jabber and the syslog.
 These changes are reflected in 'conf.yml' as well so take care of migrating it (that basically means to create a *recipients* section and update your site entries from *emails* to *notify*).